Updated: Jul 9, 2022

 ・Red miso is my recommendation, but any miso will do!

-・Any vegetable will work for topping.
-Just like a bowl of salad.
+・Any vegetable will work as a topping, just like a bowl of salad.

-・It’s important to cook onion until it become brown, so that it will give the natural sweetness to the sauce.
+・It’s important to cook the onions until they caramelize and turn brown, so that it will give a natural sweetness to the sauce.

 ・My canned mackerel only contains salt and mackerel.
 I use the liquid as well.

-・Once you add seasoning, it will get burnt easily.
+・Once you add in the seasonings, it will burn easily.

-・You can keep it in a fridge and reheat it, but it might become a little bit fishy.
-Eating right away will be better.
+・You can keep this in the fridge and reheat it, but it might become a little bit fishy.
+Eating it right away will be better.

-store it in a air-tight container in the fridge for a day.
+Store in an air-tight container in the fridge for one day.